France in October and November: Discovering The Beauty Of Fall In France

 Cozy up in a café with a view of the Seine, after a day of sightseeing.
 The Fall weather is perfect for walking through the streets of Paris.
 Wonder comfortably between churches and tourist sites, and join a walking tour or a group bike tour.

 Enjoy Fall in Paris by strolling through the Jardin de Plantes, Garden of the Tuileries, the Luxembourg Gardens, or The Invalides.
-All throughout Paris the gardens start to change color in October and really give out the Fall Aesthetic.
+All throughout Paris the gardens start to change color in October and give out the Fall Aesthetic.

 To and from the gardens will take you along the Seine, lined by Linden and Chestnut Trees whose leaves turn into beautiful autumn colors giving Paris a very cozy vibe.